+Increasing >25%

+Stable

-Stable Decreasing >25%
+Decreasing >25%

 Not included in analysis

 In the absence of a reliable diagnostic test that can directly measure the level of new HIV infections in a population, estimates of HIV incidence have been produced through modeling The map includes 60 countries for which reliable estimates of new HIV infections over time were available from the 2010 round of country-specific estimation using the EPP/Spectrum tools, and 3 countries for which peer-reviewed publications with incidence trends were available.
 The EPP/Spectrum methods estimate HIV incidence trends from HIV prevalence over time combined with the changing level of antiretroviral therapy.
 The criteria for including countries in this analysis were as follows.
-EPP files were available and trends in EPP were not derived from workbook prevalence estimates; prevalence data were available up to at least 2007; there were at least four time points between 2001 and 2009 for which prevalence data were available for concentrated epidemics and at least three data points in the same period for generalized epidemics; for the majority of epidemic curves for a given country, EPP did not produce an artificial increase in HIV prevalence in recent years due to scarcity of prevalence data points; data were representative of the country; the EPP/Spectrum-derived incidence trend was not in conflict with the trend in case reports of new HIV diagnoses; and the EPP/Spectrum-derived incidence trend was not in conflict with modelled incidence trends derived from age-specific prevalence in national survey results.
-For some countries with complex epidemics including multiple populations groups with different risk behaviours as well as major geographic differences, such as Brazil, China and the Russian Federation, this type of assessment is highly complex and it could not be concluded in the 2010 estimation round.
-UNAIDS will continue to work with countries and partners to improve the quality of available information and modeling methodologies to include HIV incidence data for additional countries in future reports.
+EPP files were available and trends in EPP were not derived from workbook prevalence estimates: prevalence data were available up to at least 2007; there were at least four time points between 2001 and 2009 for which prevalence data were available for concentrated epidemics and at least three data points in the same period for generalized epidemics; for the majority of epidemic curves for a given country.
+EPP dil not produce an artificial increase in HIV prevalence in recent years due to scarcity of prevalence data points; data were representative of the country; the EPP/Spectrum-derived incidence trend was not in conflict with the trend in case reports of new HIV diagnoses: and the EPP/Spectrum-derived incidence such as Brazil, China and the Russian Federation, this type of assessment is highly complex and it could not be concluded in the 2010 estimation round.
+UNAIDS will continue to work with countries and partners to improve the quality of available information and modeling methodologies to include HIV incidence tread data for additional countries in future reports.